-Required Courses
+Required Courses 1,2,3,4

 hrs.
 Completed

 THEA U161: Introduction to Theatre Art 3

-THEA U170: Fundamentals in Acting g 3
+THEA U170: Fundamentals in Acting 3

-THEA U301: Dramatic Theory and Criticism or THEA U385: Theatre History I or THEA U386: Theatre History II
+THEA U301: Dramatic Theory and Criticism or THEA U385: Theatre History I or THEA U386: Theatre History II 3

-THEA U377: Stagecraft or THEA U379: Light- ing Design or THEA U380: Scene Design 3
+THEA U377: Stagecraft or THEA U379: Lighting Design or THEA U380: Scene Design 3

 THEA U370: Voice for the Actor or THEA U376: Stage Movement for the Actor or THEA U373: Fundamentals of Play Directing 3

-THEA U374: Intermediate Acting or THEA U401: Classical Styles in Acting or THEA U402: Alternative Styles in Acting or THEA U378: Playwriting 3 --- --- --
+THEA U374: Intermediate Acting or THEA U401: Classical Styles in Acting 2

+or THEA U402: Alternative Styles in Acting 3

+or THEA U378: Playwriting

-Minimum Hours Required 18 credit hours 1 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor.
+Minimum Hours Required 18 credit hours 1 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of the minor.
 2 Minimum grade of C is required for all coursework.
 3 A minimum of 12 hours of upper division coursework is required.
 4 Any course taken to satisfy the requirements for the Communication major may not also be counted toward the requirements for the minor in Theatre.